 Water transport items include sections of water transport lines, stations, and routes.

 188.8.131.52.
 Rules for attributing sections of water transport lines

 Sections of water transport lines don't have attributes:

 The attribute panel for a water transport station looks like this:

 When you add attributes to water transport stations, follow the rules that apply specifically to them.
-The attributes for items are listed below, as well as the rules for entering values for each of them:
+The item attributes are listed below as well as the rules for entering values for each of them.

 - river port

 The attribute Name of the item is assigned in accordance with the general rules.
 See 3.1.3.
 Map item naming rules.

 You cannot include the characteristics listed in Section 220.127.116.11 in pier names.